 While Pittock doesn’t have a huge collection of cherry trees, the blossoms here can be pretty dramatic given the backdrop of Pittock Mansion and the views of the city below and Mt Hood in the distance.

-Note: You can also make a hike of it by parking at Hoyt Arboretum and taking the Wildwood Trail across the Barbara Walker Crossing pedestrian bridge over Burnside (closed as of Jan 13 mudslide!) for a 3 mile round trip.
+Note: You can also hike to Pittock Mansion by parking at Hoyt Arboretum and taking the Wildwood Trail across the Barbara Walker Crossing pedestrian bridge over Burnside for a 3 mile round trip.
 Or parking on the other side of Wildwood Trail at Upper Macleay (popular parking spot for the Witches Castle Hike) on NW Cornell for also about 3 mile round trip hike.

 4. University of Portland campus

 When: (campus currently closed to non-students!) mid-March to early-April

 Where: Academic Quad at UP 5000 N Willamette Blvd, Portland, OR 97203

 North Portland’s University of Portland campus in the University Park neighborhood has beautiful cherry trees surrounding their academic quad.